Assault (film): Reception

 The Monthly Film Bulletin wrote: "An unremarkable throwback to those Fifties thrillers whose elements have subsequently been scattered through any number of television dramas, with just a little more gloss and amateur psychologising than before.
 The film makes few demands on its actors, though Frank Finlay plays his familiar dour policeman with precision; and the tracking down of the murderer is more a matter of simple mathematics than of any developed logic in either plot or characters. ...
 The film's only striking effect is its pummelling method of keeping the psychopath's identity a secret in the early scenes of the rape by casting the camera – and the spectator – in his role."

 The Guardian called it "a straightforward British thriller whose only concession to modernity is nice colour and a bit more bra-tearing than was once permissible.
 Otherwise, it remains firmly rooted in the B picture traditions of the fifties."

 The Evening Standard said "barring a bit of bra groping it's the kind of film they were making years ago."

-Variety called it an "unpretentious action offering ... which, with the right companion film, should make a successful double-bill ... the type of film which used to fulfil a useful function in earlier screen days and can well do nowadays."
+Richard Gold of Variety called it an "unpretentious action offering ... which, with the right companion film, should make a successful double-bill ... the type of film which used to fulfil a useful function in earlier screen days and can well do nowadays."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Apart from its rather leery approach to the subject matter, this is a resolutely old-fashioned whodunnit, complete with a gallery of not-so-likely suspects, a series of mini-skirted would-be victims and a baffled cop played by Frank Finlay."

 Leslie Halliwell said: "Old-fashioned police mystery with new-fangled shock treatment.
 Routine excitements."
 Filmink wrote "it’s the sort of movie that feels as though it wants to be a slasher/giallo and should have been that, but didn’t go through with it."

 The Ottawa Journal claimed "you will enjoy it for its skilled horror suspense, or you will reject it for its brutal motivation."